-Earlier this week, Tom Ormondroyd, President, Education and Analytics at nThrive, gave the keynote speech at the U.S. Department of Labor’s American Apprenticeship Initiative Grantee National Meeting in Washington, D.C.
-His keynote emphasized the importance of apprenticeships in a rapidly growing industry that is leading to a shortage of key skilled talent, and how nThrive is helping healthcare organizations and its own organization address this shortage by building a community-sourced workforce through registered apprenticeships.
+In January 2017, Tom Ormondroyd, President, Education and Analytics at nThrive, delivered the keynote speech at the U.S. Department of Labor’s American Apprenticeship Initiative Grantee National Meeting in Washington, D.C.
+His keynote emphasized the importance of apprenticeships in a rapidly growing industry that is leading to a shortage of key skilled talent, and how nThrive is helping health care organizations and its own organization address this shortage by building a community-sourced workforce through registered apprenticeship programs.

 Health care provider organizations must find innovative ways to identify and develop the next generation of skilled employees.
 Ormondroyd’s presentation explained how nThrive is partnering with organizations to create apprenticeships for unemployed, underemployed and veteran populations, while addressing the shortage of skilled employees. nThrive developed a program in partnership with a Vermont non-profit government agency (Vermont HITEC) and the Vermont Department of Labor, to rapidly educate and develop medical coders from a candidate pool which had little or no healthcare experience.
 In fall of 2015, graduating class members passed their American Academy of Professional Coders (AAPC) Certified Professional Coder-Apprentice (CPC-A) certification exams.
 These 10 candidates are now currently employed as full-time nThrive coding colleagues who met their requirements as an AAPC coding apprentice.